Day 4: Travel to the Sacred Valley

 Maras salt pans (Inka Salt Mines) are strategically dug into the mountainside, thousands of shallow pools filled with salt water evaporate and leave behind the crystallized salt, a process that has been practiced for more than 500 years.

 Pachar – Inca’s belief of Pachar was that it was a portal to another dimensional doorway leading into three dimensions.
+We will hike up to this mystical place and have the opportunity to sit in the doorways of the portal.
+Group meditation.

 Maras Inca Salt Mines